 2.3.
 Submitted Films Must Adhere to the Following Requirements

-- There is no restriction on the theme content or format of the submission.
-Submissions may include but are not limited to feature, documentary, experimental, and animated films.
-However, the content may not come into conflict with the laws of the United States of America;
+- Submissions may include but are not limited to feature, documentary, experimental, and animated films.
+There is no restriction on the theme or format of the submission.
+The content of the submission may not come into conflict with the laws of the United States of America

 2. Rules and Regulations